 Text of petition:

-We the undersigned request that your government ensures that there will be Tibetan representation at the upcoming COP26 climate meeting in Glasgow in November.
+We the undersigned request that your government ensures that there will be Tibetan representation at the upcoming COP26 climate meeting in Glasgow.

 One of the key threats faced by Tibetans today is the eradication of their environment, and the most pressing and comprehensive threat to Tibet's environment is that of climate change.
 The Tibetan Plateau contains the largest concentration of frozen freshwater outside of the Arctic and Antarctica.
 But, its glaciers are receding at three times the global average due to climate change, resulting in eight billion tonnes of ice being lost every year as glaciers disappear.
 Between 1970 and 2010, Tibet lost over 27 per cent of its glacier coverage.